 - Glaucoma and some medications to treat it

 - Central retinal vein occlusion

 When an adult develops heterochromia later in life, they should be examined by an ophthalmologist to determine the cause.
 Treatment will be focused on the underlying condition.
-If there are no other eye issues, no treatment is needed for the heterochromia.
+If no other eye issues exist, no treatment is needed for the heterochromia.

 Some famous people with heterochromia include: